GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     `Scorables` intercept every message sent to a conversation and apply a score to the message based on logic you define.
 The Scorable with the highest score 'wins' the opportunity to process the message, rather the message being sent to the Conversation.
 You can implement global message handlers by creating a Scorable for each global command you want to implement in your bot.
 For more information about `Scorables`, see [this sample](https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/core-GlobalMessageHandlers).

+1. Open the `Global.asax.cs` and add the following using statements.

+    ```csharp
+    using Autofac;
+    using HelpDeskBot.Dialogs;
+    using Microsoft.Bot.Builder.Dialogs;
+    using Microsoft.Bot.Builder.Scorables;
+    using Microsoft.Bot.Connector;
+    ```

-1. Open the `Global.asax.cs` and replace the `Application_Start` method with the following code to register the `scorables` in the Conversation Container.
+1. In the same file replace the `Application_Start` method with the following code to register the `scorables` in the Conversation Container.

     ``` csharp
     protected void Application_Start()